Taiwan Coffee: Guide To The Best Taiwanese Beans

 These beans make a delightful medium roasted coffee with nutty notes and low acidity.
 The coffee plants in this region are grown under the shade of betel nut trees.
 The floral smell is delightful, the cane sugar is super sweet, and the lasting aftertaste conjures up the sensory experiences you’d find standing at the top of a mountain.

 Our Tawainese coffee picks span from Yunlin County to Nantou Guoxing to Alishan.
 The Formosa Coffee is the most balanced, Dou Coffee is the most expensive, and Republica Coffee Roasters is the most calming.
-From light to dark roast options, and with flavour notes ranging from fruity to winey to sweet, you’re sure to find one Taiwanese coffee to your liking.
+From light to dark roast options, and with flavor notes ranging from fruity to winey to sweet, you’re sure to find one Taiwanese coffee to your liking.

 There are hundreds, if not thousands, of coffee shops in Taiwan, although the statistics dispute the exact numbers.
 The Taipei Economic and Trade Office reports a minimum of 15,000 coffee shops, which has more than doubled in the last decade.

 Chinese coffee is usually of the Catimor variety, grown by coffee farmers from the Yunnan region.
 The local coffee industry is rising in China and could be the next big thing for the coffee market in 2023.
-The best roasted coffee beans from this area yield brews with a creamy texture and interesting flavours of sweet fruits, ranging from pomegranate to pear to black cherry.
+The best roasted coffee beans from this area yield brews with a creamy texture and interesting flavors of sweet fruits, ranging from pomegranate to pear to black cherry.

 Indian coffee has long been associated with Robusta beans and espresso blends.
 However, they’ve expanded into producing high-quality Arabica beverages.
-You’ll find flavours ranging from a light acidity to a deeper earthiness.
+You’ll find flavors ranging from a light acidity to a deeper earthiness.
 Check out our article for some of the best coffee beans in India to try.

 - Gakuo, P. (2022, February 17).
 A guide to the Taiwanese coffee sector.
 Retrieved November 10, 2022, from https://perfectdailygrind.com/2022/02/a-guide-to-the-taiwanese-coffee-sector/